mistydemeo/tigerbrew/share/doc/homebrew/Tips-N'-Tricks.md

 ## Pre-downloading a file for a formula

-Sometimes it's faster to download a file via means other than those strategies that are available as part of Homebrew.
+Sometimes it's faster to download a file via means other than those strategies that are available as part of Tigerbrew.
 For example, Erlang provides a Torrent that'll let you download at 4–5× the normal HTTP method.
 Download the file and drop it in `~/Library/Caches/Homebrew`, but watch the file name.
-Homebrew downloads files as <code>{{ formula name }}-{{ version }}</code>.
+Tigerbrew downloads files as <code>{{ formula name }}-{{ version }}</code>.
 In the case of Erlang, this requires renaming the file from <code>otp_src_R13B03</code> to <code>erlang-R13B03</code>.

 **New:**
 ```bash